data-8/otter-service/README.md

 # Local installation for testing/developing

-With docker installed, you can use the `Dockerfile-dev` file to deploy a local instance of gofer_service.
-The `deployment/local/build.sh` file gives some guidance to building and installing local changes to gofer_service for testing.
+With docker installed, you can use the `Dockerfile-dev` file to deploy a local instance of otter-service.
+The `deployment/local/build.sh` file gives some guidance to building and installing local changes to otter-service for testing.
 The usual process is to make changes, execute `build.sh`, which relies on a `docker-compose.yml` file.
 A sample is below but before we look, I would also study the file `tests/integration.py`.
 If you execute this file, you can test the service via a web connection.

 Sample docker-compose.yml:
 ```
 version: "3.9"
 services:
   app:
-    image: gofer
+    image: otter-srv
     build:
       context: .
       dockerfile: Dockerfile-dev
       args:
         GIT_ACCESS_TOKEN: your_access_token generated by your github account -- see below
-        GOFER_SERVICE_VERSION: whatever_version you specify in gofer_service/__init__.py
+        OTTER_SERVICE_VERSION: whatever_version you specify in otter-service/__init__.py
     env_file:
       - ../.local-env
     ports:
       - 10101:10101
     volumes:
-      - /tmp/gofer:/mnt/data
+      - /tmp/otter:/mnt/data
     entrypoint: ''

 networks: